microsoft/vscode-docs/docs/editor/codebasics.md

 ## Open Editors

 At the top of the Explorer is a section labeled **OPEN EDITORS**.
-This is a list of active files.
+This is a list of active files or previews.
 These are files you previously opened in VS Code that you're working on.
 For example, a file will be listed in the **OPEN EDITORS** section if you:

 * make a change to a file
 * double-click a file in the Explorer